 In order for a baby to be turned, its bottom needs to be pushed up out of your pelvis so that there’s space for them to move around.
 The doctor will then push quite firmly, holding the baby to prevent them returning to the breech position.

 Fear of childbirth is perfectly normal – every pregnant woman, even the most confident - has some degree of concern about what it will feel like and what might happen.
 But for a minority of women, the worry is a lot stronger.
 The condition, sometimes known as ‘tokophobia’, means fear of childbirth.

 If you’re affected by fear, do share this with your midwife so you can talk through your feelings and worries and how to deal with them.

-If you are expecting twins, you will now be ‘at term’ and soon be welcoming your babies into the world.
+If you are expecting twins, you will now be ‘at term’ and will soon be welcoming your babies into the world.
 The majority of twin pregnancies will run to week 37 and it is very unusual for a twin pregnancy to last more than 40 weeks.
-For more information about twin birth, visit TAMBA.
+For more information about twin births, visit Twins Trust.

 Have you been fitted for a nursing bra?

 If you are planning to breastfeed, you can be fitted for a nursing bra from this week.